top of page

 What is your role at Akvarious, exactly?
 What do you like about it?

 That's a very good question that I have been asking since years.
 I am a 'partner' in the company.
-But in general, I just help out wherever I can, even if its just by providing moral support and many claps.
+But in general, I just help out wherever I can, even if it's just by providing moral support and many claps.
 What I love about it, is being able to spend each day living, breathing and talking about something I'm passionate about, which is theatre.
 Being around the nicest people, and to be able to contribute in whatever way to the brilliance that is doled out.

 Now on to your acting journey.
 You've done plays in Hindi, Gujarati, English.
 Not many outside of Akvarious in recent times.
 Is that a conscious choice?
 Or do people peg you as an Akvarious actor?